-Federico Fabbrini is Full Professor of European Law at the School of Law & Government of DCU and the Principal of the Brexit Institute and the Director of the Law Research Centre.
-He holds a PhD in Law from the European University Institute and he is a fully qualified attorney in Italy.
-He previously held academic positions in the Netherlands and Denmark.
+Federico Fabbrini is Full Professor of European Law at the School of Law & Government of DCU, the Founding Director of the Brexit Institute and the Director of the Law Research Centre.
+He holds a PhD in Law from the European University Institute and previously held academic positions in the Netherlands and Denmark.
 He has been a Fellow in Law & Public Affairs at Princeton University and a Fernand Braudel Fellow at the European University Institute.

-He regularly features on the media and engages with EU institutions and national governments, and has presented his work to among others, the European Parliament, the European Central Bank, the European Commission, the European Court of Justice, the EU Fundamental Rights Agency, the European Securities and Markets Authority, the EFTA Court, and the UK Financial Conduct Authority.
-In 2019 he was awarded the Charlemagne Prize fellowship for research, in recognition of his work on the Future of Europe.
+He regularly features on the media and engages with EU institutions and national governments.
+He has presented his work to among others, the European Parliament, the European Central Bank, the European Commission, the European Court of Justice, the EU Fundamental Rights Agency, the European Securities and Markets Authority, the EFTA Court, and the UK Financial Conduct Authority.
+In 2019-20 he was awarded the Charlemagne Prize fellowship for research, in recognition of his work on the Future of Europe.
 He in 2020-21 he was awarded the President’s Research Award — the first legal scholar to receive this prize at DCU.
 And in 2022 he was listed Young European Leader of the Year.

 Federico Fabbrini is since 2021 a knight of the order of the Star of Italy, by appointment of the President of Italy.